 In addition to the two-dimensional system using x and y axis, it can also be extended to three dimensions using x, y and z axis.
 This three-dimensional system is known as the Cartesian coordinate system in three dimensions, also known as the rectangular coordinate system.
 The point in three-dimensional space can be represented by three coordinates (x, y, z), which determine the position of the point relative to the origin of the system.

-Would you like to learn about the History of Graph Paper and the Origins of Data Visualisation?
+Learn about the History of Graph Paper and the Origins of Data Visualisation

 Available graph paper types include: